KniSche/cmager/README.md

 > CMageR is the first step towards a computational reference to help you find out the answer to these questions!

 * Trained on human fetal single-cell transcriptomics, CMageR is a predictive framework for cardiac cell types and cardiac cell ages of cells in scRNA-seq data.
-* It is intended for discrete classification of cell types within culture (in vitro, or in vivo), and their ages within a period of 4 to 15 PCW.
+* It is intended for discrete classification of cell types within culture (in vitro, or in vivo), and their ages within **4 to 15 post-conceptional weeks (PCW)**.
 * It uses a custom-built pipeline in python combining logistic regression (CellTypist), and multivariate generalised additive models in R (gamsel)

-# CMageR: Fetal Cardiac Single-Cell Annotation & Age Prediction Pipeline

-**CMageR** is a high-performance, memory-efficient Python pipeline designed for processing cardiac single-cell and single-nuclei RNA-sequencing (scRNA-seq/snRNA-seq) datasets ranging from **4 to 15 post-conceptional weeks (PCW)**.

 The pipeline automates:
 1. **Cell Type Annotation:** Employs a semi-hierarchical classification layer built on top of CellTypist using carefully curated developmental human heart references.